 However, elasticity goes only so far.
 Accepting more requests than we can handle is always a bad idea, in software as in life.
 Let me repeat – if our system is a mesh of pipes, we cannot push through more data than the narrowest point allows.
 This is a big problem in asynchronous design.
 The buffer between caller and callee is essential for asynchrony, but the same buffer prevents the caller from understanding that the callee is being overwhelmed by the workload being sent it’s way.
 In the synchronous model, the calling system would start seeing thread-blocking, etc, but asynchronous systems don’t have this feature(bug??).
 We can set timeouts on the submitted tasks to start shedding load, but this means that we will keep on taking requests only to fail them later (leading to a bad user experience).
 Circuit breakers can help here, but is there is a more elegant way to achieve flow-balancing dynamically?

 Back-pressure is a mechanism to resist the flow of data through software systems so as to maintain a stable flow in face of local variations in capacity and throughput.
 We want to regulate the flow of water by not letting too much water enter at too much speed, thereby risking the water-hose mesh.
 To do this, let’s flip the analogy and try to pull data through the system rather than trying to push it.

-We can also make the callee own the queue, and let him own the both rate as well as the amount of outstanding requests.
+We can also make the callee own the queue, and let him own both the rate as well as the number of outstanding requests.
 This centralizes the logic to some extent but it is possible that this system gets so loaded during a traffic surge that it cannot even make the decision of load-shedding.